lucoiso/UEAzSpeech/README.md

 >
 > The **SSMLToStreamAsync** function return a delegate to manage task status which allow you to bind a function to it's delegate to handle task's completion call.

+> ## Helper Functions
+> All helper functions are commented and declared inside the *"AzSpeech/AzSpeechHelper.h"* file.

 # More information
 ## How to get the Speech Service API Access Key and Region ID
 ![image](https://user-images.githubusercontent.com/77353979/157915218-c636d31c-7f7d-4d89-8842-708a6bfbe9c5.png)